ardeora-cmu/Project5/README.md

 ```

 We wish to get a copy of the content on the output directory.
+The first and third commands are standard Linux.
 ```
 $mkdir coolProjectOutput